dbt-labs/docs.getdbt.com/website/docs/guides/codespace-qs.md

 - [Test and document your project](/guides/manual-install?step=4)
 - [Schedule a job](/guides/manual-install?step=5)
 - Learn more with [dbt Learn courses](https://learn.getdbt.com)

+dbt Labs provides a [GitHub Codespace](https://docs.github.com/en/codespaces/overview) template that you (and anyone else) can reuse to create a complete dbt environment with a working and runnable project.
+When you create the codespace, the [dev container](https://docs.github.com/en/codespaces/setting-up-your-project-for-codespaces/adding-a-dev-container-configuration/introduction-to-dev-containers) creates a fully functioning dbt environment, connects to a DuckDB database, and loads a year of data from our fictional Jaffle Shop café, which sells food and beverages in several US cities.
+The [README](https://github.com/dbt-labs/jaffle-shop-template#readme) for the Jaffle Shop template also provides instructions on how to do this, along with animated GIFs.

 ## Create a codespace